krayin/krayin-docs/docs/1.x/packages/create-acl.md

    Replace `$permission` with the actual permission you want to check.

-By following these steps, you can configure and manage the Access Control List (ACL) in Bagisto.
+By following these steps, you can configure and manage the Access Control List (ACL) in Krayin.